karltm/imldiff/README.md

 ## Usage

 ### Requirements
-- Python 3.9
+- Python 3.9 (other versions untested)
 - Package `shap` requires llvm
   - on Mac OS, install with: `brew install llvm@12` and add to PATH variable
 - Package `xgboost` requires LLVM's OpenMP runtime library (optional)
   - on Mac OS, install with: `brew install libomp`

 ### Install
 It's easiest to install in a new virtual environment.
-Create a new one with your python 3.9:
+Create one with your python 3.9 executable:

 ```
 python -m venv .venv